With Ramadan here, we should be mentally prepared and ready to face the expected blessings and challenges of the holy month.

-I hear some of your moan at the word ‘planning’.
-Don’t worry; it’s not too late to start planning as we are still in the beginning of Ramadan.
+I hear some of your moans at the word ‘planning’.
+Don’t worry; it’s not too late to start planning, as we are still a few days from Ramadan.
 So, if you haven’t planned yet, get some papers and start right now!

 Make it simple

 Have a realistic plan.
-Regardless of what type of plan you are following, remember to be kind to yourself, set a goal that is realistically achievable and plan according to this.
-You know yourself, you know what you are capable of.
-Be honest with yourself about what you can achieve and plan around this.
+Regardless of what type of plan you are following, remember to be kind to yourself, set a goal that is realistically achievable, and plan according to this.

-Of course Ramadan plans can involve many aspects like worship, health..etc.
-It’s very important to be realistic and specific even while planning acts of worship like prayer, Qur’an recitation and du’a.
+It’s very important to be realistic and specific even when planning acts of worship like prayer, Qur’an recitation, and du’a.

 Prophet Muhammad (PBUH) said: